-The department of human resources is the first to take the leap to go paperless at Loyola University Maryland.
-HR’s paperless initiatives include the new hire process, benefits enrollment, performance management, and the increase in electronic form availability and processing.
-Helen Aberle, Loyola’s director of human resources information systems is excited about the paperless initiatives and comments, “Going paperless is going to increase efficiency in locating and working with personnel files.”
+The department of human resources was the first to take the leap to go paperless at Loyola University Maryland.
+HR’s paperless initiatives include the new hire process, benefits enrollment, performance management, and storage of electronic employment files.
 Let’s look at some of the paperless initiatives in more detail.

 New Hire Process

-With the implementation of ImageNow, an enterprise content management product from Perceptive Software , the new hire process has gone paperless by scanning employment forms and capturing information electronically.
-This means physical personnel folder for each employee is no longer necessary.
-With the information stored electronically the communication between human resources and payroll is now electronic, automated, and much quicker.
-In addition to storing employee records electronically, form I-9, the employment eligibility verification form that each new employee must fill out, is now completely electronic.
+With the implementation of ImageNow, an enterprise content management product from Perceptive Software, the new hire process has gone paperless by scanning employment forms and capturing information electronically.
+This means a physical personnel folder for each employee is no longer necessary.
+With the information stored electronically, the communication between human resources and payroll is now electronic, automated, and much quicker.
+In addition to storing employee records electronically, form I-9, the employment eligibility verification form that each new employee must fill out, is now electronic.
 Keep in mind that both student employees as well as full-time employees fill out the 1-9 form.
 What does this mean for our carbon footprint?

 About 560 I-9 forms per year = 65 pounds CO2